leesangmin4533/aaa/README.md

 many consecutive cells are missing.
 Before exit, the function logs the last code, the last cell ID, recent click counts and the current focused element to aid debugging.
+The helper ``scroll_to_expand_dom`` moves the trackbar to the bottom of the grid so every code cell is loaded before collection begins.

 The structure files in the `structure` directory describe the XPath selectors